alajurczak/to-do-list-react/README.md

 ## Used technologies:
 - HTML
-- CSS
+- REACT.JS
-- JavaScript
+- WEBPACK
-- BEM convension
+- BABEL
-- normalize.css
+- STYLED COMPONENTS
-- Create React App
+- REDUX

 ## Description
 This site presents a simple application for typing tasks.